amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 ![](/images/BiFPN_layer.png "fig-2 Annotated EfficientDet-D0 Architecture assuming EfficientNet-B0 backbone")

 Looking at the image above, we can see that a `BiFPN Layer` has `Nodes`.
-To be specific, each `BiFPN Layer` has 5 input Nodes (number 0-4) 8 internal nodes (number 5-12).
+To be specific, each `BiFPN Layer` has **5 input Nodes** (number 0-4) and **8 internal nodes** (number 5-12).
 The input nodes for the first `BiFPN Layer` are feature outputs from the EfficientNet Backbone.
+For the subsequent `BiFpn Layer`s, the feature outputs come from the previous `BiFPN Layer`.

-Also, each arrow is the `ResampleFeatureMap` class where the blue arrows perform **DownSampling** and the red arrows perform **Upsampling**.
+Also, each arrow is the `ResampleFeatureMap` class where the <span style="color:blue">blue arrows</span> perform <span style="color:blue">**DownSampling**</span> and the <span style="color:red">red arrows</span> perform <span style="color:red">**Upsampling**</span>.
 From a code perspective, there are some things that we need to be able to implement the BiFPN Layer:
-1. We need to be able to extract the feature maps from the EfficientNet Backbone. `TIMM` will do this for us.
+1. We need to be able to extract the feature maps from the EfficientNet Backbone. `timm` will do this for us.
+As you'll notice later, we call `timm.create_model` method passing in a parameter called `out_indices` and also `features_only=True`.
+This tells `timm` to create a model that extracts the required feature maps for us at the correct level.
 2. We need to be able to combine the features coming from different nodes at different levels.
+The class `FpnCombine` will take care of this for us which we will look at below.
 3. We need to define the numbers and structures of the nodes in Python similar to the diagram.
-For example, our implementation should know that `Node-6` is the intermediate Node at level `P5` and it accepts the outputs of `Node-5` and `Node-2` as inputs.
+> For example, our implementation should know that `Node-6` is the intermediate Node at level `**P5**` and it accepts the outputs of `Node-5` and `Node-2` as inputs.
-4. Not all Nodes accept the same number of inputs.
+4. Not all `Node`s accept the same number of inputs.
 Some accept 2 inputs whereas some nodes (such as 9, 10, 11) accept 3 inputs as shown in the `fig-2`.
+We can clearly satisfy this requirement by passing the inputs as a `List` of `tensors`.
-5. The output features from the EfficientNet-B0 backbone at level P3-P5 have 40, 112, 320 number of channels respectively and each spatial dimension is half that of the previous level.
+5. The output features from the `EfficientNet-B0 `backbone at level **P3**-**P5** have 40, 112, 320 number of channels respectively and each spatial dimension is half that of the previous level.
+> This is important to note: considering an input image of size `[3, 512, 512]`, the size of feature maps at levels **P3**-**P5** would be `[40, 64, 64]`, `[112, 32, 32]`, `[320, 16, 16]` respectively.

 With this general understanding, let's get to work.